top of page

 Are these creations left deliberately open-ended?

 ISRAEL: Every piece has a story.
-I grew up reading animal stories and Andre Norton’s sci-fi, telepathic, post-apocalyptic beasts combined with the good luck of a city child exposed each summer to the fields, woods and barnyards of the east coast, from Maine to Pennsylvania.
+I grew up reading Andre Norton’s sci-fi, telepathic, post-apocalyptic beasts.
+I was a city child exposed each summer to the fields, woods and barnyards of Maine.
 My imagination was free to roam.
-I had pet fish, mice, an opossum, cats, a chicken, dogs and birds, and I spent many an enchanted moment watching the wild animals as well.
-What continually fascinates me is how an intensely personal piece gets claimed by the audience as their own story, even when the details informing the work are quite unique to me.
-So I have gladly abandoned any idea that I need to make the work general for it to communicate broadly.
+I had pet fish, mice, an opossum, cats, a chicken, dogs and birds, and I spent enchanted moments watching wild animals as well.
+What continually fascinates me is how an intensely personal piece gets claimed by the audience as their own story, when the details informing the work are unique to me.
+I don't need to make the work general for it to communicate broadly.

 Is the artist is creating her own unique spirituality?

-ISRAEL: I was raised by a painter and a writer from sharply different cultures, and one of the compromises they sought, in spiritual matters, was fellowship in the Society of Friends, or Quakers.
-So from an early age, I was taught universal tolerance, global pacifism, and fair sharing of resources.
+ISRAEL: I was raised by a painter and a writer from sharply different cultures, and the compromise they sought was fellowship in the Society of Friends, or Quakers.
+From an early age, I was taught universal tolerance, global pacifism, and fair sharing of resources.
 Probably the most powerful message was recognition of the divine spark in everyone, everywhere.
-I also benefited from the unusual practice, from six years old on, of sitting in silent group meditation for an hour each week, which developed my thinking and imagination through freedom from distraction.”
+I also benefited from sitting in silent group meditation for an hour each week, which developed my thinking and imagination through freedom from distraction.”

 What is it specifically about the medium of clay that you connect with as an artist?